Ghusn-Tech/GhusnCloudServices.ASPNETCORE.Publisher/README.md

 # GhusnCloudServices.ASPNETCORE.Publisher

-GhusnCloudServices.ASPNETCORE.Publisher is a .NET tool that automates the process of publishing ASP.NET Core projects to a Linux-x64 target.
+GhusnCloudServices.ASPNETCORE.Publisher is a .NET tool designed to automate the publishing of ASP.NET Core projects to a Linux-x64 target.

 ## Installation